Dev8683/pvsneslibwiki/Roadmap.md

 # High priority:

-- AnimatedSprite : the sprite disappears when you move it (left, right, up or bottom).
-Issue mentioned on discord
 - TCC: integrate the last modifications done by mic_ **(Done: Alekmaul)**
 - WLA DX upgrade: solve the warning which appear on consoles.asm and sprites.asm about the slot number **(Done: Alekmaul)**
 - Review of the header file to include last modifications of wla **(Done: Alekmaul)**